Yejashi/obsidianNotes/Research/Papers/Dynist/Dyninst paper.md

 In this section, we discuss how we insert this instrumented code into the binary at any time during execution while imposing proportional cost.

-Current patch-based instrumenters impose proportional cost, but are not capable of instrumenting at any time because they cannot insert or modify actively executing code
+Current patch-based instrumenters impose proportional cost, but are not capable of instrumenting at any time because they cannot insert or modify actively executing code.